MERCorg/merc/crates/aterm/README.md

 usage.

 Terms are immutable, but can be accessed concurrently in different threads.
 They are periodically garbage collected when they are no longer reachable.
 This is ensured by thread-local protection sets that keep track of reachable terms.
+Note that the name stands for **A**nnotated terms, but this is only a left over from the history, as of today terms can no longer be annotated with additional information.

 ## Usage

 The main trait of the library is the `Term` trait, which is implemented by every struct that behaves as a first-order term, and can be used to generically deal with terms.
+The `Symb` trait does the same for function symbols.

 The main implementations of this trait are the `ATerm` and `ATermRef` structs, which represent owned and borrowed terms respectively.
 The `ATermRef` struct carries a lifetime to ensure that borrowed terms are not used after they are no longer protected, and as such avoid use-after-free errors.

-In general terms can simply be created by using their constructors
+In general terms can simply be created by using their constructors:

 ```rust
 use merc_aterm::{ATerm, Term, Symbol, Symb};